-Following Kornhuber et al (2020), we use 1.5 s.d. above the mean wave amplitude as a threshold to define high amplitude wave events to analyze phase-locking behavior of high amplitude waves 4-8.
+Following Kornhuber et al (2020), we use 1.5 s.d. above the mean wave amplitude as a threshold to define high-amplitude wave events to analyze phase-locking behavior of high-amplitude waves 5-8.
 The phase positions of high amplitude events are shown in Fig. 2.
-It is clear that ERA5 data has inherent phase-locking properties, especially for waves 5 and 7, which remains consistent with the work from Kornhuber et al. (2019) where a different reanalysis data NCEP-NCAR (Kalnay et al., 1996) was used.
+In ERA5 waves have inherent phase-locking properties, especially for waves 5 and 7, as visible by a single peak in the probability density function.
+This is consistent with the work from Kornhuber et al. (2019) who used different reanalysis data, i.e. NCEP-NCAR (Kalnay et al., 1996).
 Also, in the NCEP-NCAR reanalysis data, waves 6 and 8 do not really show a preferred phase position.
-In our experiments, across all three models, strong phase-locking behavior (a single symmetrical peak in the probability density function) can clearly be observed for wave-7.
-For wave-5, two models (CESM and MIROC) show phase locking that is comparable to ERA5, however EC-Earth underestimates the peak in the probability density function.
+In our experiments, across all three models, strong phase-locking behavior is detected for wave-7.
+For wave-5, two models (CESM and MIROC) show phase locking that is comparable to ERA5, however EC-Earth underestimates the peak, and thus the strength of phase-locking.

-ERA5 shows no phase-locking for wave 6 and wave 8_but only a mild preference for some phase positions.
-The models capture this, with only MIROC showing fairly pronounced phase-locking behavior for wave 6_a Detailed histogram comparisons between the models and ERA5 can be found at Fig. B2.
+ERA5 shows no phase-locking for wave 6 and wave 8 but rather only a mild preference for some phase positions.
+The models capture this, with only MIROC showing fairly pronounced phase-locking behavior for wave 6.
+Detailed histograms comparing the models with ERA5 are provided in Fig. B2.

-3.3 High-amplitude wave events and their surface imprint
+415 3.3 High-amplitude wave events and their surface imprint

-Let's recall that when summertime amplified circumglobal Rossby waves get locked in their favorite positions, especially for wave-5 and wave-7, they favor a prolongation of simultaneous surface warm anomalies.
-As we find that the preferred phase position of circumglobal waves 5 and 7 is reasonably well represented in models, we next analyze high-amplitude events (i.e. exceeding 1.5 s.d.) in more detail.
-The wave event occurrence is calculated as the number of weeks selected as high amplitude wave event divided by the total number of weeks then times one hundred percent.
-The occurrences of JJA wave-5 and wave-7 events during 1979 to 2016 for ERA5 are 8.1% and 7.1%.
-The values are quite comparable to the results calculated from the models: 7.7% (EC-Earth), 8.0% (CESM), and 7.9% (MIROC) for wave-5, whereas the occurrences are 8.1% (EC-Earth), 7.8% (CESM), and 8.0% (MIROC) for wave-7.
-Figure 3 and 4 show the upper-level circulation (v at 250 hPa)near-surface temperature anomaly (t2m), precipitation anomaly (prcp), and sea level pressure anomaly (mslp) signals during such high-amplitude events in ERA5 (a) and the 3 climate models (b-d).
-All the anomalies are calculated as the differences between the selected event period and the full period summertime climatology mean_Here_we present the associated surface anomaly imprints during those high amplitude waves-5 and wave-7 events across all models for the AISI experiment with free-running atmosphere and soil moisture modules (Fig. 3 & Fig. 4).
-Later we extended our analysis for high amplified wave events also for wavenumbers 4, 6, and 8 (See Appendix Fig. B3 to Fig. B5).
-The results imply that the model is able to reproduce summertime surface anomalies associated to different wavenumber events, thus confirming the
+Let's recall that when summertime amplified Rossby waves get locked in a preferred position, especially for wave-5 and wave-7, this favors a prolongation of simultaneous surface warm anomalies.
+As we find that the preferred phase position of waves 5 and 7 is reasonably well represented in models, we next analyze high-amplitude events (i.e. those exceeding 1.5 s.d.) in more detail.
+The wave event occurrence is computed as the percentage of weeks showing high amplitude wave events during the 420 1979 to 2015/16 summer.
+For ERA5, this is the case for 8.1% and 7.1% of all weeks for wave-5 and wave-7 events, respectively.
+The occurrence-frequencies are quite comparable for the models: 7.7% (EC-Earth), 8.0% (CESM), and 7.9% (MIROC) for wave-5, and 8.1% (EC-Earth), 7.8% (CESM), and 8.0% (MIROC) for wave-7.
+Figures 3 and 4 show the upperlevel meridional wind (v at 250 hPa, absolute field), and anomalies of near-surface temperature (t2m), precipitation (prep). and sea level pressure (mslp) during high-amplitude events in ERA5 (panel a).
+The same variables are shown for the freerunning atmosphere and soil moisture (AISI) experiments using the three climate models (panels b-d).
+Extended analysis for other wavenumbers revealed that the evaluated models are capable of reproducing the high-amplitude Rossby waves 4 to 8 and their associated surface anomalies reasonably well (Fig. B3 - B5).
+The results imply that the model is able to reproduce summertime surface anomalies associated to different wavenumber events.
+Using anomalies for the upper-level meridional winds, in contrast to absolute v250, gives consistent results (compare Fig. 3 and 4 and Fig. B10 and B11, respectively) 430 Furthermore, Fig. B12 and B13 show that the composite anomalies for v250, t2m, and mslp are significant for both waves 5 and 7, accounting also for the False Discovery Rate (FDR; Benjamini & Hochberg, 1995).